I dive at a shipwreck in Amed, shortly after dawn. Afterwards, stunned by the darkness and strangeness, I write this.

 Studying genes in detail could also provide a new way to monitor psychiatric therapy.
 "Psychiatrists used to ask people endless questions about their mothers, as if we could make good predictions on that basis.
 At least, genes are objective," said Daniel Weinberger, neuroscientist at NIH.
 And it does not have to stop at what genes each person has from birth.
 Epigenetics adds another layer of complexity.
 Studies have shown that life experiences can alter how your genes behave.
 In a nutshell, this is caused by life adding molecular labels onto your genes.
 Moshe Szyf, epigenetics expert at McGill University points out benefits of tracking the labels.
 "If we know the epigenetic signatures and markers - for abused children, for example - we can design behaviour therapies, talking therapies, and study whether they work.
 Determine whether they remove the markers in question."
 This hints that future psychiatry could be a synergy of epigenetics, genetics, behaviour and therapy.

 There's also a scramble of entrepreneurship to make money out of genes and love.
 GenePartner claims it can help you find your ideal social and biological partner.
 To fall in love may lead to having children, and children are the combination of you and your partner's genes.
 Do genes secretly steer our choices?
 Can knowing our genes help us choose the best partners?
 The enterprise is based on a few scraps of intriguing science.
 Immune system is coded for by genes, and everyone (save clones and twins) has a unique set of immune genes, known as HLA genes.
 Zoologist Claus Wedekind noticed that many animal species sniff out mating partners who have the biggest differences in HLA genes from their own.
 The suggested reason is that such pairs produce offspring who have particularly varied immune systems, and are more likely to resist local germs.
 This tendency has also been noted in humans, in a handful of studies, starting with Wedekind's own study in 1995.
 Statistically speaking, women prefer the smell of men with the most different HLA genes, marriage choices in some communities appear based on this effect.
 It's an exciting thing when pieces of scientific evidence can be tied together with evolutionary reasoning.
-Once I explained to a boyfriend that our HLA genes were likely very different, ergo another reason why our relationship was destined to succeed.
+Once I explained to a new boyfriend that given our respective ethnic backgrounds, our HLA genes were likely very different, ergo another reason why our relationship was destined to succeed.
 I can't understand why he found this so amusing.

 On the other hand, Craig Roberts, behavioural ecologist at University of Liverpool warns, "It's a scam.
 We're not at the stage where we can say HLA genes make a practical difference."
 There are other factors to consider here than the immune system, and a few other studies go against the varied HLA connection.
 Again, statistically speaking, studies show that people tend to prefer faces of others who have similar HLA genes.
 And has anyone studied if human children from varied HLA matches are actually better off?